DUNE/computing-basics/_episodes/03-data-management.md

 Setting up a UPS product defines many environment variables.
 Most products have an environment variable of the form `<productname>_DIR`, where `<productname>` is the name of the UPS product in all capital letters.
 This is the top-level directory and can be used when searching for installed source code or fcl files for example. `<productname>_FQ_DIR` is the one that specifies a particular qualifier and flavor.

 > ## Exercise 3
-> * show all the versions of dunesw that are currently available by using the "ups list -aK+ dunesw" command
+> * Show all the versions of dunesw that are currently available by using the "ups list -aK+ dunesw" command
-> * pick one version and substitute that for DUNESW_VERSION above and set up dunesw {: .challenge}
+> * Pick one version and substitute that for DUNESW_VERSION above and set up dunesw {: .challenge}

 Many products modify the following search path variables, prepending their pieces when set up.
 These search paths are needed by _art_ jobs.